 (Camp Code: TNXRDU)

 This year we are offering two weeks of overnight, extended day (8:30am-9:00pm), and day camp (8:30am-4:00am) for ages 9-18 of all skill levels.

-On July 21-25 will are hosting a High School Training session for girls only, age 13-18, who are currently on their high school team and wanting to move up the ladder or those planning on making the high school team.
+On July 27-31 we are hosting a Preseason High School Training session for girls age 13-18 who are currently on their high school team and wanting to move up the ladder or those planning on making the high school team.
 This session has different pricing, so see "Camp Schedule and Fees" below for details.